Design a sales process for todays challenging B2B prospects and increase conversion, get bigger deals and spend less time on the wrong prospects.

 Having mapped the customer buying stages, define corresponding sales stages.
 In this process as well, it is important to include people who are an active part of the sales process.
 Their inputs are often valuable at this step.

-In the final example is an example of how a sales process can look like when we have a partner that we want to create a revenue share deal with.
+The fifth and final example is an instance of a sales process in which we have a partner that we want to create a revenue share deal with.

-Once you have created your sales process.
-Go back to step 1 & make sure it is truly aligned to your customer buying process.
+Once you have created your sales process, go back to Step 1 and make sure it is truly aligned to your customer buying process.

 Step 3: Define objectives for each stage